Shane Webcke

 Shane Webcke (born 28 September 1974) is an Australian former professional rugby league footballer, who spent his entire club career playing for the Brisbane Broncos.
 Webcke represented Queensland in the State of Origin 21 times and also captained the side.
 He made 26 test appearances for Australia.
 His position was prop forward and at his peak he was renowned as the best front rower in the world.
 Alongside Glenn Lazarus and Arthur Beetson, Webcke is considered by many to have been one of the finest post-war front-rowers to play the game.

-After retiring from playing in 2006, Webcke became the Sunday–Thursday sports presenter on Seven News in his hometown of Brisbane, a position he holds to this day.
+After retiring from playing in 2006, Webcke became the Sunday–Thursday sports presenter on Seven News in his hometown of Brisbane, a position he held until 2024.

 Early life

 Webcke was born in Toowoomba, Queensland, of German and Scottish descent.

 Originally from Leyburn, Queensland and having played for Toowoomba, Webcke was scouted by Wayne Bennett, whom he acknowledges as the greatest influence on his career, after seeing him play as a schoolboy in 1993.
 The following year Webcke's father was killed in a work accident when he was still 19 years of age.